Kristen Wong, Licensed Mental Health Counselor, offering online therapy and clinical supervision in Washington State

 EASY TO BE WITH

-I value authenticity and kindness, and aim to create a space where people feel comfortable being themselves.
+I value authenticity and kindness, and aim to create a space where people feel accepted, respected, and comfortable being themselves.

 Sun shining on girl, symbolizing authentic joy and inner peace even in times of sadness or suffering